mike-lischke/antlr4wasm/readme.md

 This projects realizes a WebAssembly target for ANTLR4.
 It is based on the [ANTLR4 C++ target](https://github.com/antlr/antlr4/tree/dev/runtime/Cpp) and currently in an early stage and not ready for production use.

+## Status

+This project is on hold now, as it did not provide the expected results (see the [benchmark readme](benchmarks/mysql/readme.md) for more details).
+As it turned out the JavaScript/TypeScript runtime which already exists in the ANTLR4 repository is much faster than the WebAssembly runtime.
+So the focus will be on improving the existing runtime instead of continuing this project.

+A potential improvement of the wasm version is probably to also generate the parser/lexer files in the target language and compile all of that as a whole to WebAssembly.
+But then you need to have the full emscripten setup on your machine, which to avoid was one of the main goals of this project.

 ## Build

 To build the wasm module, you need to have the [Emscripten SDK](https://emscripten.org/docs/getting_started/downloads.html) installed.
 Then you can build the module with: